ShantoITE01/Linux-Ops-Hub/0-static_IP_configuration.md

-#Setting a Static IP in Ubuntu Using Netplan
+#Setting a Static IP in Ubuntu Using Netplan:

 Netplan is the Ubuntu network configuration tool in all recent Ubuntu versions.
 Netplan is based on a YAML-based configuration system that simplifies the configuration process.

 # How to Configure Static IP Address on Ubuntu 20.04